The Early Childhood Workforce Initiative’s Country Briefs illustrate inspiring responses to challenges faced by the early childhood workforce.

 What can we achieve?

-The Early Childhood Workforce Initiative works to strengthen policies and country strategies around enhancing the skills, preparation, training and employment conditions of those who work with young children.
+The Initiative works to strengthen policies and country strategies around enhancing the skills, preparation, training and employment conditions of those who work with young children.
 By improving the capacities and satisfaction of the workforce the quality of early childhood experiences can significantly enhance.
-Along with policy makers and early childhood communities, the Early Childhood Workforce Initiative can support the early years workforce in order to ensure each child receives the best possible education and care.
-What can the we truly achieve?
+Along with policy makers and early childhood communities, the Initiative can support the early years workforce in order to ensure each child receives the best possible education and care.
+We can achieve -

 - The creation of solid competencies and standards that guide the work of early childcare workers